The Set-Up (1949 film): Background

 In 1947, almost two decades after March's poem was published, RKO paid him approximately $1,000 for the rights.
-Although March had nearly a decade of Hollywood writing credits during the 1930s, RKO did not ask him to adapt the poem.
+Although March had nearly a decade of Hollywood writing credits during the 1930s, RKO did not ask him to adapt the poem and rejected his offer of help.

 The screen adaptation included a number of alterations to the original text.
-The protagonist's name was changed from Pansy Jones to Stoker Thompson, his race was changed from black to white, he went from being a bigamist to being devotedly married and his beating and subsequent death on a subway track was changed to an alley assault and a shattered hand.
+The protagonist's name was changed from Pansy Jones to Stoker Thompson, his race was changed from black to white, he went from being a bigamist to being devotedly married and his beating and subsequent death on a subway track were changed to an alley assault and a shattered hand.
 The opponent's name was changed from Sailor Gray to Tiger Nelson.

+When March finally saw the film, he was horrified by how the story had been de-ethnicized, saying, “The whole point of the narrative had been tossed out the window.”

 Casting

 In an audio commentary accompanying the 2004 DVD release of the film, Robert Wise attributes the change in the protagonist's race to the fact that RKO had no star black actors under contract.
 Although the film did have a black actor (James Edwards) in a minor role as another boxer, Edwards was not considered a star under the existing studio rules.
 March later commented in an Ebony interview, saying:

 [N]ot only [did they throw] away the mainspring of the story, they evaded the whole basic issue of discrimination against the Negro...
 Hollywood's attitude to the Negro in films has been dictated all too often by box-office considerations: they are afraid of losing money in the Jim Crow South.

 Robert Ryan, who was cast as Stoker Thompson, had boxing experience from his time at Dartmouth College, where he was heavyweight champion for four consecutive years.

 Wise and Sid Rogell wanted Joan Blondell to play Julie following her performance as Zeena Krumbein in Nightmare Alley, but RKO owner Howard Hughes refused, saying "Blondell looks like she was shot out of the wrong end of a cannon now."